snacktavish/COME2022/DataSetAssembly.md

     raxml-ng -msa combined_refs.fas -model GTR+G -prefix compare_references

-Your ML tree will be saved as RAxML_bestTree.compare_references.
-Take a look at it in figtree.
+Take a look at your ML tree in figtree.

-**Q** *Does changing the reference taxon change the phylogeny?*
+**Q Does changing the reference taxon change the phylogeny or inferences you would make from it?**